 You must pay the filing fees when you submit your PPA.
 If you fail to pay the filing fees, the USPTO will notify you and give you a deadline for responding.
 You have six months to respond with late fees.

 If you miss the deadline, you cannot receive an earlier PPA filing day.
 As a result, you could lose your valuable patent rights.
-If your invention is “in use” or “on-sale” in the United States and you fail within 12 months to convert the PPA to a utility application, you may lose your right to patent it.
+If your invention is “in use” or “on-sale” in the United States and you fail within 12 months to convert the PPA to a utility application, you may lose your right to patent the invention.

 - Why is this invention necessary How can the invention be used to solve the problem?